 Recent molecular biology studies have placed Hericium within the Russulales (it was previously variously disposed in the "Aphyllophorales"), in the family Hericiaceae (see Mushroom Taxonomy for the complete hierarchy).
-Obviously, there is no traditional morphological distinction one can make that would place Hericium erinaceus and Russula foetentula in the same order while another gilled mushroom--say, Pluteus cervinus--belongs in a different order.
+Obviously, there is no traditional morphological distinction one can make that would place Hericium erinaceus and Russula foetentula in the same order while another gilled mushroom—say, Pluteus cervinus—belongs in a different order.
 To confuse things further, the order Russulales also contains the polypore Bondarzewia berkeleyi and other morphologically diverse mushrooms.
-One might argue that the spores of Hericium species are often minutely roughened, a little like the spiny, ornamented spores in Russula or Lactarius.
-Maybe.
-But by this logic, Laccaria species would also belong in the Russulales; DNA studies, however, have placed Laccaria in the Agaricales.
+Ain't convergent evolution grand?

 Key to 4 Species of Hericium in North America

 Ginns, J. (1985).
 Hericium in North America: cultural characteristics and mating behavior.
 Canadian Journal of Botany 63: 1551–1563.

 Hall, D. & D. E. Stuntz (1971).
 Pileate Hydnaceae of the Puget Sound area.
 I. White-spored genera: Auriscalpium, Hericium, Dentinum and Phellodon.
 Mycologia 63: 1099–1128.